Object Edit and Transform Tools

 - Shape edges: The local space is defined by the local space of the associated face.

 - Shape vertices: The local space is defined by the local space of the associated face, or the first face in case of multi-face shapes.

 - Graph edges: The local X axis is defined by the direction of the edge.
 Local Y and Z are calculated in a way, that Z lies in the world X-Z plane and Y is orthogonal to X and Z.

 In addition, you may lock the current reference system by using the Lock icon or by pressing ..

-A locked reference space defines a persistent coordinate space (for example with ongoing selection) until it is unlocked (by pressing the icon or . again).
+A locked reference space defines a persistent coordinate space (for example with ongoing selection/transformation) until it is unlocked (by pressing the icon or . again).